weizhou-chaojixx/IoT-security-papers/paper lists/Rank1.md

 # Usenix
 ## 2020 (not complete)
 1.Plug-N-Pwned: Comprehensive Vulnerability Analysis of OBD-II Dongles as A New Over-the-Air Attack Surface in Automotive IoT
+2.SkillExplorer: Understanding the Behavior of Skills in Large Scale

 ## 2019
 1.FIRM-AFL: High-Throughput Greybox Fuzzing of IoT Firmware via Augmented Process Emulation